NLPLab-IUST/cross_target_stance_classification/README.md

 1.   set PYTHONPATH=%PYTHONPATH%;C:\path_to_project\cross_target_stance_classification\
 2. C:\path_to_python\python.exe C:\path_to_project\cross_target_stance_classification\train_model_CrossNet_keras.py -tr_te --target cc_cc --n_aspect 1 --bsize 128 --rnn_dim 128 --dense_dim 64 --dropout_rate 0.2 --max_epoch 200 --learning_rate 0.001

+**OR** you can use the following code command to train and test all targets:

+'''
+bash ./runModel.bash
+'''

-**NOTE:** you can change -tr_te to train, test and ts in order to use other functionalities.
+**NOTE:** you can change -tr_te to train, test and ts(test_single_stance) in order to use other functionalities.